King Charles III (film): Plot

 Charles and his family gather following the funeral of the late Queen Elizabeth II.
 Charles, as the new king, then holds his first weekly audience with Prime Minister Tristan Evans.
-They discuss a new Bill for statutory regulation of the press, which has passed the House of Commons and the House of Lords and awaits only Charles' royal assent to become law.
+They discuss a new bill for statutory regulation of the press, which has passed the House of Commons and the House of Lords and awaits only Charles' royal assent to become law.
 Charles is concerned that the law restricts freedom of the press too much and would allow the government to censor the news and prevent legitimate uncovering of abuse of power.
 He asks the PM for alterations to the bill, but the PM refuses.
 As the two men spar, Mrs. Stevens, the Leader of the Opposition, arrives for a weekly meeting with Charles, an innovation the new king has introduced.
 Stevens expresses her doubts on the bill, and despite reminding the king of his level of power, she sees little alternative but for Charles to sign.

 In parallel, Prince Harry has begun a relationship with Jessica (Jess) Edwards, a working-class republican who has made him reconsider his desire to remain a member of the royal family.
 Jess later approaches royal press adviser James Reiss about an ex-boyfriend of hers, who is threatening to leak compromising photographs of her, which she fears could damage both her and the prince's reputation.
 Both Charles and Prince William have seen the ghost of Princess Diana, promising each man that he will become "the greatest king of all."
 One of Charles' first actions is to refuse to give royal assent to the press regulation bill.
 The Prime Minister holds a crisis meeting with the Leader of the Opposition and then goes alone to try to convince Charles to sign, but Charles continues to refuse.
-Evans then threatens to pass a new law bypassing the royal assent and then pass the press law.
+Evans then threatens to pass a new law bypassing royal assent and then pass the press law.
 However, just prior to the vote, Charles enters the chamber and uses his power of the royal prerogative to dissolve Parliament, preventing the PM from bringing either plan into effect.
 Charles' actions are reluctantly supported by Douglas Rowe, the Speaker of the House of Commons, who subsequently refuses to allow Parliament to re-assemble.